777aker/GMTK-2025/documentation/Kanban.md

 ## TODO

+- [ ] free opengl textures done with?
 - [ ] 2 Player
 	- [ ] after one player makes a move other player can make a move
 	- [ ] multiplayer or whatever